brianoursler1/Project-1-Azure-Cloud/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ELK installation Playbook file, File beat Playbook file, Metric beat playbook files ans all configuration files contents into the ansible container (/etc/ansible).
+- Copy the ELK installation Playbook file, File beat Playbook file, Metric beat playbook files into the ansible container (/etc/ansible).
 - Update the ansible hosts file to assign IP addresses to host groups.
 In this case, a "webservers" group was created containing 10.0.0.5, 10.0.0.6 and 10.0.0.7 and an "elk" machine group containing 10.1.0.4.
 - Update the ELK installation Playbook YAML file to include the host group the ELK stack will be deployed on.
 This can be done by changing the "Hosts:" field to elk.
 - Update the File beat and Metric beat Playbook YAML files to include the hosts to be monitored.
 This can be done by changing the "Hosts:" field to webservers.